 Fodder beans belong to the long day plants.

-They grow well in medium-consolidated moisture-laden loamy and well-moistened loamy-sandy soils with high organic matter content, as well as drained peatlands.
+They grow well on medium-moistured, moisture-laden loamy and well-moistened loamy-sandy soils with high organic matter content, as well as drained peatlands.

-Have the ability to assimilate hard-soluble phosphates.
+Have the ability to assimilate sparingly soluble phosphates.

 Cross-pollination or self-pollination.